High-Conflict Couples and Families

 Stanford-Level Expertise in High Conflict Relationships

 Our team, led by Dr. Jasmine Dobbs-Marsh, brings exceptional expertise in treating high-conflict relationship systems.
 Dr. Dobbs-Marsh directs the DBT Couples and Family Program at Stanford University and is a founding member of Stanford’s DBT Trauma Services Team.
 She specializes in helping family systems understand what drives relationship challenges and how to rebuild connection.
-Our approach integrates DBT’s focus on validation and change, trauma-informed understanding of how past wounds affect current relationships, and evidence-based Couples and family therapy approaches.
-We don’t just work with individuals—we understand relationship systems and how each person contributes to both challenges and solutions.
+Our approach integrates DBT’s focus on validation and change, trauma-informed understanding of how past wounds affect current relationships, and evidence-based couples and family therapy approaches.
+Our psychotherapy in Redwood City, CA goes beyond the individual — we understand relationship systems and how each person contributes to both challenges and solutions.